PandaSekh/PandaSekh/content/about.md

 draft: false
 ---

-Hi there, I'm Alessio, a Software Engineer from Italy!
+Hi there!
+I'm Alessio, a Software Engineer from Italy.

-Programming, learning new things, and gardening are my main hobbies, and they take up most of my free time.
-I'm passionate about exploring different programming languages and technologies, and I'm constantly seeking out new ways to challenge myself and improve my skills.
+I spend most of my free time programming, reading, writing, and gardening.
+I'm passionate about exploring different programming languages and technologies, always looking for new challenges to improve my skills.

-When I'm not coding or studying, I like to spend time tending to my hot peppers garden.
-I find gardening to be a relaxing and fulfilling activity, and I enjoy experimenting with different plant varieties and growing techniques.
+When I’m not coding or learning something new, you’ll probably find me in my hot pepper garden.
+Gardening is both relaxing and rewarding—I love experimenting with different plant varieties and growing techniques.

-I'm also passionate about writing, thinkering with my servers (a big one and several Raspberries) and drawing (I'm still learning!).
+I also enjoy writing, tinkering with my servers (one large machine and several Raspberry Pis), and learning to draw.
+I’m still a beginner, but I’m having fun with it!

-If you have any feedback, suggestions, or corrections, please feel free to contact me via email (which you can find on my [GitHub profile](https://github.com/PandaSekh)) or [Mastodon](https://mastodon.social/@pandasekh).
+If you have any feedback, suggestions, or just want to say hi, feel free to reach out via email (which you can find on my [GitHub profile](https://github.com/PandaSekh)).